MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-welcome.md

 ## Go to market with Microsoft AppSource
 AppSource is Microsoft’s marketplace for business apps.
 There are several reasons why going to market with Microsoft AppSource is a great idea:
 - It allows you to promote your brand, expand your reach, accelerate the customer journey, and upsell your solutions.
-- It connects you with millions of Office 365 & Dynamics 365 business users.
+- It connects you with millions of Office 365 and Dynamics 365 business users.

 You can bring two types of offerings to Microsoft AppSource: